cookienocreams/sumi/README.md

 Create executable to run on local machine using the compiled binary:

 You will need to have Rust installed on your computer before starting.
-Rust can be installed from here: https://julialang.org/downloads/
+Rust can be installed from here: [Install Rust](https://www.rust-lang.org/tools/install)

 Download the git repository using git or manually and change into the repository folder.
 ```bash